MicrosoftDocs/customer-insights/topics/first-run-experience.md

 ## Add another new project

-You can create additional projects to separate your data.
+You can create additional projects to classify your data.

 1. Select the organization name symbol in the bottom-left corner of Product Insights.
 2. Select **+ New project**.